joshbickett/makememe_ai/README.md

 You are welcome to fork this repo and make adjustments or contributions.
 If you fork or clone the repo, it is first required to review OpenAI's [go live policy](https://beta.openai.com/docs/going-live).
 You will need your own access and key in order to contribute.

+If you have any technical or other questions, you can reach out to me at josh@makememe.ai.
+I am happy to answer questions and walk through how the project works.

 ## [The Site](http://makememe.ai/)

 <img src="media/makememe-homepage.png" width="600" alt="makememe.ai home page"></img>